matercomus/AI_Project_2020/README.md

 Your job is to make a bot that will play this game.

+## Particularities of our implementation

+For this implementation of the game, we mostly followed the rules described in the above link, with a few caveats:
+* Partial information about the state of the deck is updated automatically, so you don't have to keep track of it yourself.
+* In the same vein, it is not the player's responsibility to keep track of their (and their enemy's) points, as it would be in regular Schnapsen.
+This is done automatically through the game engine, which also removes the aspect of having to declare that you have over 66 points in order to win the game.
+* "Closing the talon" is not implemented due to the increased branching factor caused by having to consider the aforementioned closing as an additional possibility.
+* Scoring is implemented as the rules would suggest.
+A player can receive 1-3 points for winning a round, depending on the score differential.
+However, play.py and tournament.py play the game only in terms of these rounds, not in terms of a "full game" described as playing rounds until one player reaches 7 points.

 ## Technical requirements

 You require a working Python 2.7 environment and a good text editor or an IDE.
 You can download Python 2.7 for your machine from the following sources: